embedthis/esp/test/html-mvc/paks/esp-html-skeleton/README.md

     expansive render
     esp

-#### Generate Targets
+### Generate Targets

-To generate an appweb.conf Appweb configuration file for hosting the ESP application in Appweb.
+To generate an appweb.conf configuration file for hosting the ESP application in Appweb.

     esp generate appweb